HA-work/CISC3140Lab3PRoj1/proj1/README.md

 To run the code you must be in the root directoty and type out `make rev1`
 This stands for revisions 1 which means revisions for project 1.

+### Flag options
+There are 2 flag options available.
+The first is for the screen variable which is by default set to 1.
+This makes the output also be printed to the screen.
+Changing it will stop this.

+The second is the numRanks variable which is by default set to 3.
+Changing this will change the number of cars displayed for each category.

 ### Results